coders-school/templates/module1/01-template-functions.md

 ## Function template type deduction

-In C++ there is an implemented function template types deduction.
+There is a function template types deduction in C++.
 It means that you can skip part with angle braces `<>` and write previous example like this:

 ```c++
 auto resultI = add(4, 5);  // resultI type is int